- by Carrie Shaw

 I’ve recently been reading ‘Confronting Christianity’ by Rebecca McLaughlin, who tackles the topic of suffering in Chapter 11 of her book.
 This chapter perhaps wouldn’t have resonated with me back then as it does now; I would venture to say that I had, generally speaking, suffered very little in my life up until that point.

 Rebecca offers a biblical framework around our concept and experience of suffering, sharing the story of two sisters, Mary and Martha, whose brother Lazarus had died (John 11:1-26).
 When Jesus finally arrives at their house, Lazarus has been dead for four days and both sisters are grief-stricken.
-We wonder that Jesus, who could have come earlier, didn’t, and instead chose to stay away.
+We wonder that Jesus, who could have come sooner, didn’t, and instead chose to stay away.
 Yet even when Jesus does come, he does not fix Martha’s problem but instead invites her into a deeper, more profound realisation…

 “Jesus looks her [Martha] in the eye and says, “I am the resurrection and the life.”
 As you stand here in your desperate grief, your greatest need is not to have your brother back again.
 It’s to have me.